rasbt/pattern_classification/data/README.md

 | sex       | 2      | integer   | 0   |

 These data were obtained from Robert Dawson, Saint Mary's University, E-mail.
-The variables are pclass, age, sex, survived.
+The variables are `pclass`, `age`, `sex`, `survived`.
 These data frames are useful for demonstrating many of the functions in Hmisc as well as demonstrating binary logistic regression analysis using the Design library.
 For more details and references see Simonoff, Jeffrey S (1997): The "unusual episode" and a second statistics course.
 J Statistics Education, Vol. 5 No. 1.

 <br>
 <hr>